stian-git/stian-martinsen-stormyr-semester-project-2/README.md

 Brickastle is a webshop specialized for Lego castles and offers both new and vintage models.

-It was originally built with Strapi as backend, but the database was removed when Heroku discontinued the free tier in December 2022.
-So the live site is currently unavailable.
+It is built with Strapi as backend, but the database was removed when Heroku discontinued the free tier in December 2022.
+So the backend has been re-deployed to Railway in March 2023.

 Administrators can login to the website to add, edit or delete products available.